 Requirements for Renting a Car in Oman

-In order to rent a car in Oman, you must have an international driving license.
-In addition, you will need to present an additional form of identification such as your passport.
+You must have an international driving license in order to rent a car in Oman, Furthermore, you will need to present an additional form of identification such as your passport.

 Road Rules for Driving in Oman

-Road conditions in Oman are generally very good, with clean modern roads that are well signposted in English as well as Arabic.
+Road conditions in Oman are generally very good.
+Een in rural areas, you will find clean, modern roads that are well signposted in English as well as Arabic.

 - Driving is done on the right and overtaking takes place on the left